draggeta/blog/content/posts/2019/netscaler-11-caching-issue-when-using-content-switching/index.md

 ## Jumping in

 Without any other descriptions of the symptoms, my guess was that the problems were caused by a rendering error.
 I opened `developer mode` in a browser and navigated to the page.
-There I found only one difference between the `developer mode` `Console` output of the LAN and WAN connections:
+There I found only one difference between the `developer mode` `console` output of the LAN and WAN connections:

 ```
 The resource from